WhitehatD/Student-Identity-Consent/README.md

-# EduChain: A Decentralized Student Identity Platform
+# EduCon: A Decentralized Student Identity Platform

 > A proof-of-concept decentralized application that empowers students to control their own academic data using blockchain technology for identity and consent management, with sensitive data stored securely off-chain.